Football in Brazil: Main clubs

 Grenal, one of the fiercest football rivalries in the world.

-In Brazil, historically 12 clubs are considered "big", although some others are also occasionally identified as big clubs, notably in their states of origin, including Atlético Paranaense.
-Those named in the lists with 12 clubs are: São Paulo, Palmeiras, Corinthians and Santos, all from the State of São Paulo; Fluminense, Flamengo, Vasco and Botafogo, all from the state of Rio de Janeiro; Internacional and Grêmio, from the state of Rio Grande do Sul, and Atlético Mineiro and Cruzeiro, from the state of Minas Gerais.
-In addition to these thirteen mentioned, Brazilian champion clubs are Bahia, Coritiba, Guarani and Sport, a total of 17 Brazilian Championship champion clubs, with Atlético Paranaense having had enormous growth in assets and income in the 21st Century, therefore being considered one of the greats of Brazilian football by much of the national press.
+In Brazil, historically 12 clubs are considered the "big" clubs in Brazil (the called G-12 locally), being those: São Paulo, Palmeiras, Corinthians and Santos from the state of São Paulo; Fluminense, Flamengo, Vasco da Gama and Botafogo from the state of Rio de Janeiro; Internacional and Grêmio from the state of Rio Grande do Sul; Atlético Mineiro and Cruzeiro from the state of Minas Gerais.
+They are considered the most popular and successful sides in Brazilian football, having won all but six editions of the Brasileirão between them since the tournament's inception.